 What we did and how it was done (approximately 1000-1250 words)

-Replace this text with a description what you did, how it was done, and who was involved.
-Make you description as clear and simple as possible so that a reader could copy it.
+Replace this text with a description of what you did, how it was done, and who was involved.
+Make your description as clear and simple as possible so that a reader could replicate it.

 Outcomes (approximately 750-1000 words)